-Soy beans have been used for human nutrition for more than 5000 years and soy milk has been known in China for at least 2000 years.
-Today, soy beans are an important source of protein and oil in human nutrition, especially in Asia.
-In other parts of the world, soy based foods are consumed merely due to its healthy image.
+Soybeans have been used for human nutrition for more than 5000 years and soy milk has been known in China for at least 2000 years.
+Today, soybeans are an important source of protein and oil in human nutrition, especially in Asia.
+In other parts of the world, soy-based foods are consumed merely due to their healthy image.
 Several health benefits have been found in soy proteins e.g.:

-The starting point for the soy base production can be either whole or dehulled soy beans.
-By dehulling, some of the bitter tasting components are removed and further the level of oligosaccharides is decreased, resulting in a better digestion of the final soy product.
+The starting point for soy base production can be either whole or dehulled soybeans.
+By dehulling, some of the bitter-tasting components are removed and further, the level of oligosaccharides is decreased, resulting in a better digestion of the final soy product.
 Further alkali blanching improves the inactivation of the trypsin inhibitors.
-From a processing point of view alkali blanching is an advantage as it depresses foam formation during production.
+From a processing point of view, alkali blanching is an advantage as it depresses foam formation during production.

-The grinding results in a colloid solution of the soy beans in water, also called soy slurry.
-The concentration of the slurry and hence the protein concentration in the soy base is determined by the bean to water ratio at the inlet to the grinders.
-The soy base containing proteins, soluble carbohydrates and oils now has to be separated from the fibre material, okara.
+The grinding results in a colloid solution of the soybeans in water, also called soy slurry.
+The concentration of the slurry and hence the protein concentration in the soy base is determined by the bean-to-water ratio at the inlet to the grinders.
+The soy base containing proteins, soluble carbohydrates and oils now have to be separated from the fibre material, okara.
 This is done by means of a decanter centrifuge.
 The efficiency of the decanter is important for the yield as well as for the quality of the soy milk.
-For optimized yield the moisture content in the okara should be low.
+For optimized yield, the moisture content in the okara should be low.
 Likewise, the amount of sediment in the slurry should be low to avoid chalkiness caused by insoluble particles in the final soy product.
 An efficient decanter removes up to 99.8% of the sedimentable solids.

 The soy base is now ready for standardization to the desired protein content and composition by adding water and other ingredients and further processing into for instance soy milk, soy drink, yoghurt and ice cream.

-The Asian style soy milk is more of a beverage with lower protein content, down to 1% and higher sugar level; 5-10% added sugar is quite common.
+The Asian-style soy milk is more of a beverage with lower protein content, down to 1% and a higher sugar level; 5-10% added sugar is quite common.
 As for the Western style, the beverages may be fortified as well as flavoured.

-The functionality of the emulsifiers and stabilisers are described below.
+The functionality of the emulsifiers and stabilisers is described below.

-For use in soy milk and soy drinks Palsgaard has developed the integrated emulsifier and stabiliser system Palsgaard® RecMilk 122.
-RecMilk® 122 includes mono- and diglycerides and carrageenan as the main stabiliser.
-If the soy milk contains particles, as for instance in soy chocolate milk and soy chocolate drink, which has to be dispersed Palsgaard® ChoMilk 173 has to be used.
-Palsgaard® ChoMilk 173 also includes mono- and diglycerides and carrageenan, however the composition is adjusted to stabilise the particles in the drink.
+For use in soy milk and soy drinks, Palsgaard has developed the integrated emulsifier and stabiliser system Palsgaard® RecMilk 122 which includes mono- and diglycerides and carrageenan as the main stabiliser.
+If the soy milk contains particles, for instance in soy chocolate milk and soy chocolate drink, which have to be dispersed Palsgaard® ChoMilk 173 has to be used.
+Palsgaard® ChoMilk 173 also includes mono- and diglycerides and carrageenan, however, the composition is adjusted to stabilise the particles in the drink.